silviafrediani/laravel-react/README.md

     composer install --ignore-platform-reqs

-Navigate to the application directory and start Laravel Sail.
-Laravel Sail provides a simple command-line interface for interacting with Laravel's default Docker configuration:
+Now navigate to the application directory and start Laravel Sail.
+Laravel Sail provides a simple command-line interface for interacting with Laravel's default Docker configuration (for more info on Laravel Sail see: https://laravel.com/docs/8.x/sail):

 ./vendor/bin/sail up -d